Sparsity and uniform regularity for regularised optimal transport: Regularised optimal transport

 \section{Regularised optimal transport}

-In this section, we prove some results about regularised optimal transport with general regularisations $h$ satisfying.
+In this section, we prove some results about regularised optimal transport with general regularisations $h$ satisfying \cref{assumptionh}.
 We start with the following existence result.
 The arguments in this section closely follow those in \cite{Nutz2025} with the key difference being that we allow the regularisation to be a general convex function.
 We will always work under the assumption that $h$ satisfies \cref{assumptionh}.
+Under more restrictive assumptions on the regularisation the results in this section have been obtained in \cite{Bayraktar2025,Gonzalez2025}.
 For the sake of convenience we drop the dependence on $\e>0$.
 We first note that~\eqref{problem} can be reformulated as follows:

 where

 In what follows, we will use $c$ as a place holder for the quadratic cost $|x-y|^2$.
 We refer to $\mathcal{P}$ as the \emph{primal problem}.
 Associated to $\mathcal{P}$, we have the following dual problem: